AlejandroVC67/HealthMonitor.github.io/README.md

 ## 6. Medical Disclaimer
 IMPORTANT MEDICAL DISCLAIMER:
-HealthCloud is NOT a medical device or diagnostic tool The App is for personal record-keeping purposes only Always consult with qualified healthcare professionals for medical advice Do not rely solely on this App for medical decisions
+Meddy is NOT a medical device or diagnostic tool
+The App is for personal record-keeping purposes only Always consult with qualified healthcare professionals for medical advice Do not rely solely on this App for medical decisions